bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

 Data
 """"

+With the :public-api:`Data</ch/ivyteam/ivy/bpm/engine/client/ProcessData.html>`
-With the ``Data`` API you can assert the processes data at different points.
-You can get the ``data`` of the last executed element or of a desired element.
-If an element is executed multiple times you can access the ``data`` as a list.
+API you can assert the process data at different points in your process.
+You can get the ``data`` at the last executed element or of a desired element.
+If an element is executed multiple times you can access the ``data`` of each execution in an ordered list.

 .. literalinclude:: includes/processtesting/processtesting-data.java
     :language: java